Colon Cancer Clinical Trial

 Ability to comply with protocol requirements

-Female patients of child-bearing potential must have a negative pregnancy test within 7 days prior to the first study drug administration.
+Female patients of child-bearing potential must have a negative serum pregnancy test within 7 days prior to the first study drug administration.
 This criterion does not apply to patients who have had a previous hysterectomy or bilateral oophorectomy.
 Male patients and female patients of child-bearing potential must agree to practice true abstinence or to use two highly effective forms of contraception, one of which must be a barrier method.

 Patients must have been advised to take measures to avoid or minimise exposure to UV light for the duration of study participation and for a period of 4 weeks following the last dose of study medication